Readmission to SUNY New Paltz

-All decision are made by the academic major/department.
+- All readmission decisions are made by the academic department to which you have applied.

-Your application is evaluated according to the specific major/department enrollment criteria in place at the time of your Application for Readmission.
+- Your application is evaluated according to the specific department admission criteria in place at the time of your Application for Readmission.

-If accepted, your decision is valid only for the semester you applied for.
+- Your acceptance decision is valid only for the semester you applied for.
 You cannot defer your acceptance.

 Welcome back!
 Here's what to expect...

-If you are returning within three years of your last date of attendance at New Paltz you will continute under the General Education and major/department requirements in effect at the time of your first matriculation.
+- If you return within three (3) years of your last date of attendance at New Paltz you may continue under the General Education and major/department requirements in effect at the time of your first matriculation.

-If you return and are admitted to a new major, you will complete the major requirement in effect at the time of your return.
+- If you return and are admitted to a new major, you will complete the major requirements in effect at the time of your return.

 Academically Dismissed Students

-If you are academically dismissed for a second time, you will no longer be eligible for readmission and will not be eligible to enroll as an undergraduate student (matriculated or non-matriculated) student in any courses offered by New Paltz.
+- If you are academically dismissed for a second time, you will no longer be eligible for readmission and will not be eligible to enroll as a degree or non-degree student at New Paltz.

 The College cannot honor any requests for back dating of transcripts or diplomas.